How much money will Barcelona lose after Champions League exit?

-But as well as the glory of victory, it is also a vital financial factor for the biggest clubs in the tournament right down to those from less prominent footballing nations.
+However, while the glory of victory is immense, it is also a vital financial factor for the biggest clubs in the tournament right down to those from less prominent footballing nations.

 For teams outside of the big five leagues in Europe, emerging through qualifying and reaching the lucrative group stage can be as significant as changing their future or ensuring their survival as a club.